SimonQAC/IMS-Starter/README.md

 Coverage: 42.3%
 # Inventory Management System

-This is an inventory management system with CRUD functionality between four SQL tables, Customers, Items, Orders and Orderline.
+This is an inventory management system with CRUD functionality between four SQL tables, Customers, Items, Orders and Orderline, which are hosted in a localhost SQL instance.
 There is no more complicated way to put it.

 ## Getting Started